Davidevlops/JS-DSA/stacks-and-queues.md

 In this episode, we'll be exploring stacks and queues, which are fundamental linear data structures used in computer science.
 Let's dive in.

-- **stacks:** A stack is a fundamental data structure in computer science that follows the Last In, First Out (LIFO) principle.
+- **Stacks:** A stack is a fundamental data structure in computer science that follows the Last In, First Out (LIFO) principle.
 Think of a stack as a collection of items stacked on top of each other, similar to a stack of plates in a cafeteria.
 The last plate placed on the stack is the first one to be removed.
 A picture of a stack is shown below.

 ![Stack Data structure](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/57oafjpiiomhev8j6cjt.png)